top of page

 PTSD can lead to flashbacks, nightmares, severe anxiety, depression, and avoidance behaviors.
 It can be difficult to understand whether these symptoms stem from trauma experienced during work, or if it occurred outside of work and is exacerbated by the work conditions a first responder is in.

-Our first responder counseling team can help you dissect this information.
+Our first responder trauma counseling team can help you dissect this information.

 Interestingly, brain fog is a common report of those with PTSD as the brain and nervous system are trying to manage the high levels of trauma and stress through consolidating energy which may result in cloudy thoughts.
 These clients often self report a difficulty concentrating, making wise decisions, and performing tasks needed to carry out their positions efficiently.